alfredomtx/user-management-api/README.md

 ## Is the project finished?
 The answer is no!
-Very far from that!
-There are still much work to do related to this project, and I will keep working on it as way to learn and improve my Java/Spring knowledge.
+Far from that!
+There are still lots of work to do related to this project, and I will keep working on it as way to learn and improve my Java/Spring knowledge.